NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README-Manual.md

 password: admin
 ```

-## Adding additional FSx for ONTAP file systems.
+## Updating the file systems to monitor

-If you need to add additional FSxN file systems to monitor after the initial installation,
+If later you decide you want to add, or remove, a file system from the list of systems to be
-you can do so by following the steps mentioned at the bottom of the [CloudFormation deployment](README.md) version of this read me file.

----
+monitored, you can simply update the `input.txt` file and run the `update-cluster.sh` script again.
+This will update the Harvest and Prometheus configuration files accordingly and restart the
+monitoring containers.

 ## Author Information